AMReX-Combustion/PeleLMeX/Exec/Production/ChallengeProblem/README.md

 ## Refinement

-The placement of AMR levels is finely tune to ensure an efficient use of the available ressources.
+The placement of AMR levels is finely tune to ensure an efficient use of the available resources.
 At the beginning of the simulation, fixed refinement is added near the jet injection to ensure sufficient resolution of the jet turbulence.
 Subsequently, refinement based on temperature is used to focus on the comparatively cold jets (*T* < 850 K) and any onset of ignition (*T* > 925 K).
-Additionnally, the EB is initially kept at the base level and the following set of parameters ensure that AMR patches do not cross the EB:
+Additionally, the EB is initially kept at the base level and the following set of parameters ensure that AMR patches do not cross the EB:

 ```